netotaku/clarkson.io/src/content/blog/toxic-nostalgia-and-modern-tools.md

 There’s a difference between advocating for strong fundamentals and attacking anyone who didn’t take the same path you did.
 That’s where empathy curdles into something toxic.

-- "You’re not a real DJ if you use sync."
+> "You’re not a real DJ if you use sync."<br>
-- "Design isn’t real if you used Canva."
+> "Design isn’t real if you used Canva."
-- "You didn’t earn it if you didn’t suffer for it."

 This is pride dressed as principle.
 And it often comes from people who are no longer doing the work themselves.
 The loudest critics tend to be bedroom purists, not working professionals.